Spray Foam Insulation

 - Cost - Closed cell spray foam is more expensive than open cell foam as the foam is much denser.
 This also means that it doesn’t go as far and so more chemicals are used.
 Foams are also more expensive than the traditional insulation materials (but they also perform better, when installed correctly).

-- Wrong type (open cell or closed cell) – closed cell foam insulation is preferable in most climates as it has less requirement for a vapour barrier and it provides higher levels of thermal efficiency.
+- Wrong type (open cell or closed cell) – closed cell foam insulation is preferable in the UK as it doesn't require a vapour barrier and it provides higher levels of thermal efficiency.

 Open cell foams can be used but they will need to be applied thicker as they have a lower R-value (not as thermally efficient).
 Open cell foams will also need a good vapour barrier fitted to the warm side of the insulation in order to prevent water vapour penetrating the insulation.

 - Foam dries and pulls away from structure – If installed incorrectly the foam can crack or shrink and pull away from the surrounding material.
-If this happens the thermal efficiency will be significantly reduced and the foam should be removed and replaced.
+If this happens the thermal efficiency will be significantly reduced and the foam should be removed (very difficult even if if access is possible and virtually impossible if access is restricted) and replaced.

 - Areas missed – for obvious reasons if areas are missed the thermal efficiency will be reduced.